Some Turkish companies rethink growth, FX loans as lira slides

 Lira's value has nearly halved since end-2017 https://tmsnrt.rs/33UFucF

-(Writing and additional reporting by Jonathan Spicer; editing by Daren Butler, Larry King)
+(Additional reporting by Jonathan Spicer by Birsen Altayli and Ebru Tuncay; Editing by Daren Butler, Larry King)

 ((jonathan.spicer@reuters.com; Reuters Messaging: jonathan.spicer.thomsonreuters.com@reuters.net @jonathanspicer))